harrymaurya05/polyglot-react/react-translate-ai-custom-PROMPT.md

-# Prompt for Building react-translate-ai-custom Library
+# Prompt for Building @polyglot/react Library

 ## Project Overview

-Create a React library called `react-translate-ai-custom` that provides automatic AI-powered translation with intelligent caching and zero-maintenance workflow.
+Create a React library called `@polyglot/react` that provides automatic AI-powered translation with intelligent caching and zero-maintenance workflow.
 The library should eliminate the need for developers to manually maintain translation JSON files.

 ## Core Concept